charles-m-knox/finance-planner-tui/README.md

 - update help file to show actual keybindings
 - customize colors (later!)
 - fix issue on mac with showing black on black in results page

+## Warnings/disclaimers

+- This is not stable software.
+- Unit tests and other automated tests are not written yet.
+- As with many of my personal projects, the code in this project contains a lot of experimental approaches to writing software that I might not otherwise have taken in a professional/serious environment.
+Please do not judge it in that regard.